The Top 5 Problematic Sounds in American English: The TH Sound

 This is Part Two of the Top 5 Problematic Sounds in American English.
 As I mentioned in the previous blog, your native language may differ from another person reading this blog, so these sounds may or may not be challenging for you.
 But based on my experience with accent modification, most people have difficulties with these same 5 sounds, regardless of their native language.
 So let’s continue with the next sound: The TH sound.

 The TH sound is relatively unique to English, and when I introduce this sound to many of my beginner students, they are surprised at the way it is articulated.
 “You stick your tongue out like that?”
 And I answer, “Yes...and I don’t know why.
 That’s just the way it is!”

 The TH sound is in the words the, three, breath, and mother, and it is represented in the IPA (International Phonetic Alphabet) by these symbols: /θ/ for the voiceless TH sound, and /ð/ for the voiced TH sound (we’ll talk about voicing a little later).

-The “th” sound is unique because of the placement of the tongue when you say this sound.
+The TH sound is unique because of the placement of the tongue when you say this sound.
 It’s going to feel strange when you do this, but trust me - this is how it’s done!
-To make the “th” sound, place the tip of your tongue between your top and bottom teeth.
-You can stick your tongue further out there if you need to at first, and once you feel comfortable with the sound you can scale it back a bit.
+To make the TH sound, place the tip of your tongue between your top and bottom teeth.
 Once the tip of your tongue is sticking out between your top and bottom teeth, lightly place your top teeth down onto your tongue.
 It should look like this:

 Let me know if you have any questions or want additional help with the “th” sound!
 And stay tuned for upcoming blogs about the next 3 problematic sounds in American English.